-ANI Baurian Italand Safan ter DOA 0 ter DRA 6.
-Is there a safety launch/coaches launch available? - - Bung in place. - Enough fuel for duration of the session.
+ROWIN 9 IRELAN 8 latwat er DRA 6.
+Is there a safety launch/coaches launch available?
+Bung in place.
+Enough fuel for duration of the session.
 Engine checked (serviced regularly).
-Kill cord in pace. - Kill Cord III pace. - Bailer.
+Kill cord in pace.
+Oars.
+Bailer.
 Life jacket for all occupants.
-Communication device (radio, mobile phone). - Anchor. - Safety Bag (with), Throwline, safety knife, foil blankets, first aid kit, whistle, torch.
-7. Is the launch crewed by competent persons?
-Will the weather conditions be favourable for the entire session?
-Wind speed Direction Flow stateTide 9.
+Communication device (radio, mobile phone).
+Anchor.
+Safety Bag (with), Throwline, safety knife, foil blankets, first aid kit, whistle, to orch.
+7. Is the launch crewed by competent persons? oren. - 9.
 Is it safe to launch and recover boat from this location?
-10. Is the Coach/Cox wearing the appropriate PFD?
-11 Are the crew familiar with the location and the risks and hazards that may be present? - 12.
-Is the crew and coaches familiar with the club EAP (Emergency Action Plan)?
-13 Is someone on shore aware of the start time and expected finish time of the session (Designated Person Ashore) DPA? - 14.
-Is someone on shore aware of the location where the session will take place? - 15 If I am a land-based coach, do I have a throwline?
-16. If I am a land-based coach, has the coach and crew considered what to do in the case of an emergency?
-17 At the end of the session will I report all unsafe incidents to the club and on the online iROWsafe Rowing Ireland incident reporting system?
-18. At the end of the session will I report all defects or damage of the boat or equipment, to the appropriate club person? - If you answer NO to any of the above question you should re-evaluat e the
+10 .
+Is the Coach/Cox wearing the appropriate PFD?
+100 0.00 11 Are the crew familiar with the location and the risks and hazards may be present? that - - 12 Is the crew and coaches familiar with the club EAP (Emergency Av Plan)? ction - 13 Is someone on shore aware of the start time and expected finish tim the session (Designated Person Ashore) DPA? ne of 14 .
+Is someone on shore aware of the location where the session will place? take 15 If I am a land-based coach, do I have a throwline?
+16 If I am a land-based coach, has the coach and crew considered wh do in the case of an emergency? at to 17 At the end of the session will I report all unsafe incidents to the club on the online iROWsafe Rowing Ireland incident reporting system? and 18 At the end of the session will I report all defects or damage of the or equipment, to the appropriate club person? boat

+If you answer NO to any of the above question you should re-evaluate the planned session and stay ashore!